 Your landlord is responsible for keeping your rental unit in a livable condition, though many renters often feel stuck with less-than-ideal living conditions.
 Maybe the drip, drip, drip of your leaking bathroom faucet is driving you insane, there's an unsightly stain in your living room carpet, or the paint in your kitchen has gone from crisp white to the dingy yellow of spoiled milk.
 These aren't huge problems and don't justify a move, but you don't just have to live with them, right?

-Keep in mind, however, that if a problem is the result of your own carelessness -- such as a vermin infestation caused by your poor housekeeping -- the repair bill will properly be forwarded to you.
-If you don't pay it, the amount may be taken out of your security deposit.
+Keep in mind, however, that if a problem is the result of your own carelessness—such as a pest infestation caused by your poor housekeeping—your landlord has the right to charge you for the repair or take the cost of repair out of your security deposit.

 What about the annoying problems most tenants face, like leaky faucets, old paint, torn screens, or worn flooring?
 While these types of problems can be unpleasant or inconvenient, they don't make the unit uninhabitable.
 Does the landlord have to repair them?